may-bach/Dangai/Dangai Web/public/chapters/prologue/part_1.md

 <p class="centered">He cuts the call, and Izumi smiles, and he speeds up</p>

 <p class="centered">He shoved his phone into his pocket, picking up speed.
 He overtook a group of friends and slammed shoulder-first into a girl too short for him to notice instantly walking in the opposite direction.
-The impact was solid, hitting her right on the head.
+The impact was solid, hitting her right on the head, almost sending her falling.
 He turns around momentarily to apologize.</p>

-<p class="centered">She glares at him furiously, and he could predict the situation that would unfold.</p>
+<p class="centered">She glares at him furiously with her hand on her head, and he could predict the situation that would unfold.</p>

 **White-haired Girl:** DO YOU NOT PAY ATTENTION TO -